 I’ve made a summary of these 10 essential tips in a checklist you can download for free below.

-What’s more, I’ve added 6 more tips to improve your writing at no extra charge.
+What’s more, I’ve added 6 more tips that will show you how to become a good writer at no extra charge.

 Yes, I write too much.
 But that’s because I know how. 😎